orgua/shepherd-targets/msp430_testable/readme.md

 ## Functionality

-- LEDs
+- Startup-Routine 1: LEDs
-    - blink / switch all 3 in a row, 16x repetitions at startup
+  - blink / switch each LED consecutive
-    - 100 ms on / 100 ms off
+  - 100 ms on each
+  - (depending on node-id) >=8 repetitions
+  - LED0:2 (Target v2.1)
-- GPIO
+- Startup-Routine 2: Header GPIO
-    - active: (GPIO 0 to 8)
-    - switch on for 100 ms, all in a row, 4 repetitions after LEDs
+  - switch each on for 100ms consecutive
+  - 4 repetitions
+  - GPIO0:9 (Target v2.1)